Going to South Africa on safari?

 We hope this article has helped!

-‘What is the typical safari cost in South Africa’ is written by Cedarberg Africa
+‘What is the typical South Africa safari cost’ is written by Cedarberg Africa

 Cedarberg Africa is a specialist tour operator and safari designer for Southern and East Africa.
 We’re a family-run company who’ve been around for 25 years.
 We offer 16 different countries in Africa.
 Given our volume of business, we make our money through specially negotiated rates with the safari camps.
 So you will get the benefit of our 1st hand experience.
 And at a fair but competitive price.
 Contact us now….